-I, , hereby authorize my counselor, , to utilize information derived from our counseling sessions for training purposes (i.e., doctoral portfolio).
+,, hereby authorize my counselor,, o utilize information derived from our counseling sessions for training purposes (i.e., doctoral portfolio).
 This information may contain, but is not limited to, personal history, presenting concerns, personality/cognitive/vocational assessments, course of counseling, and therapy goals and outcome.
-I understand that my counselor will not use my name or other identifying information and that this authorization will expire three years from this date.
+I understand that my counselor will not use my name or other identifying nformation and that this authorization will expire three years from this date.
 Client Signature/Date

 Parent/Guardian (If client is under 18 years of age)

 Counselor Signature/Date

 Supervisor Signature/Date

 Draft of student statement to be included in the portfolio

+I,

+signature.

+Student Signature/Date